Results 2020: The Business Recap

 GNDC deploys two methods to further ensure candidates continue to be elected that will advance business-friendly policies: Chamber Champions recognition and the ND Chamber PAC.
 GNDC scores each legislator and provides a grade.
 These are determined by individual voting records on bills that impact businesses.
 Chamber Champions are legislators with a score of 85% or better.
 During this election cycle, all of our Chamber Champions who were up for election resecured their seat.
 This is a significant win for North Dakota business.
 The ND Chamber PAC, GNDC’s non-partisan political action committee, is the other tactic to further the free enterprise system in North Dakota.
 This PAC financially supports Chamber Champions to help secure their re-election as the business community needs support to enable, not inhibit their ability to prosper.

 The North Dakota House of Representatives and Senate will see some changes in the 2021 Legislative Session.
 Besides dealing with new protocols due to the pandemic, the Republicans gained an even larger supermajority.
 The GOP gained an additional seat in the House of Representatives and three seats in the Senate.
 This brought the mix to 40-7 in the Senate and 80-14 in the House.
 Committee assignments and leadership positions in both houses and caucuses will occur during Organization Session December 1st – 3rd.
-There are 12 freshman legislators joining the legislature, all of whom are Republicans.
+There are 14 freshman legislators joining the legislature, only one is a Democrat.